How to claim compensation for manual handling injuries at work

-Manual handling injuries are some of the most common injuries in the workplace.
-If you’ve suffered an injury that wasn’t your fault, speak to our expert solicitor team to claim compensation.
+If you’ve suffered an injury from a manual handling accident in the workplace that wasn’t your fault, speak to our expert solicitors to start your claim for compensation.

 Get the best legal team on your side

 - Over 1,000 years of combined legal expertise

 - We’ll get you more compensation than anyone else

 - Early payments to cover your expenses*